davidxia3/sports_probabilistic_predictions/results/calibration/README.md

+### `{file_name_stem}_fmt.csv`
+All files with the suffix `_fmt` in their file name are formatted versions of the file `{file_name_stem}.csv`.
+In the formatted version, all floating point values are rounded/padded to exactly 3 decimal points after the decimal.
+All other values are kept the same.
+If a figure is generated based on a CSV result file, then it is generated based on the original CSV file with full floating point precision.
+The formatted version of the CSV file is only for user inspection.

 ### `{league}.csv`
 The 4 leagues are MLB, NBA, NFL, and NHL.
 For each league, there is a corresponding CSV file.
 Each file has the following columns.
 - `bin`: An integer 0-9 inclusive.
 These represent the 10 equally sized probability bins (e.g. bin 4 are all games in the league with home win probabilistic prediction between 40% and 49.99%).